The key stages in drawing up an effective Car Policy

 Car policy: definition

-It also defines the type of vehicles to which employees and managers may have access.
+It also covers and defines the type of vehicles to which employees and managers may have access.

-We've put together a comprehensive guide to help you define your objectives and ensure the success of your car policy.
+We have prepared a complete guide to help you better define your objectives and successfully draft your carpolicy.

 Involving employees

-Once you've considered the different needs of your employees, you'll need to list the objectives of your car policy.
+Once you have considered the different needs of your employees, you need to list the objectives of your car policy.
 You need to distinguish between :

-• Regulatory targets These will depend on the external environment (such as the LOM law, the stimulus plan for the greening of vehicle fleets and the 2022 Finance Bill).).
+• Regulatory objectives they will depend on the external environment (such as the law of LOMthe stimulus plan for greener car fleets and the 2022 Finance Bill).

 Setting deadlines

 Writing a car policy can take time and energy.
-You need to be able to keep to a deadline when you start writing it, so as to be sure of delivering a polished car policy at the end of the exercise.
+You need to be able to stick to a deadline when you start writing it, so that you can be sure of delivering a polished car policy at the end of the exercise.

-ALSO READ - All you need to know about the vehicle fleet
+READ ALSO - Everything you need to know about the vehicle fleet

-Questions to ask yourself for a successful car policy in 2023
+Questions to ask yourself if you want to have a successful car policy in 2023

-Before you start drafting your car policy, it's important to know what points you need to take into account when thinking about it.
-We've listed a number of topics that you should take into account.
-For each topic, we've listed some questions you might want to ask yourself, to help you better understand your objectives.
+Before you start drafting your car policy, it's important to know what points are important to take into account when thinking about it.
+We've listed a number of topics that you should take into account in your thinking.
+For each topic, we've listed some questions you might want to ask yourself to help you better understand your objectives.

 Eligibility

-In most companies, the right to a company vehicle falls into two broad categories:
+In most companies, the right to a company car falls into two broad categories:

-1. The so-called indispensable users: they need a vehicle for their job (delivery drivers, sales staff, etc.)
+1. Users known as essential they need a vehicle for their work. employment (delivery drivers, sales staff, etc.)

-2. The so-called status The vehicle is included in their benefits package, and they benefit from it as part of their job.
+2. So-called status The car is included in their benefits package and they enjoy it as part of their job.

 Questions to ask yourself :